dhirajthakre30/Titanic-Survival-prediction/README.md

  * Required libraries: pandas, numpy, matplotlib, seaborn, scikit-learn

 # Results
-The best-performing model achieved an accuracy of 83.8%
+* The best-performing model achieved an accuracy of 83.8%

-Feature importance analysis showed that gender, fare, and class were key predictors of survival
+* Feature importance analysis showed that gender, fare, and class were key predictors of survival
+* Out of 418 passengers 276 are not survived and 142 are survived.

 # Conclusion